Published July 23, 2023

 To get started, make sure you have the following prerequisites:

-IronPDF Library: Obtain the IronPDF library from the official website or via NuGet package manager.
+IronPDF Library: Obtain the IronPDF library from the Official IronPDF Website or via NuGet Package Manager.

 Once you have set up the environment, let's dive into the steps to display PDF files using IronPDF in an ASP.NET Core application.

-Open Visual Studio and create a new ASP.NET Core MVC project.
+Open Visual Studio and create a new ASP.NET Core Web App project.

 Select the "ASP.NET Core Web App" template.